roltrox7/Grade-Calculator/README.md

 # Grade-Calculator
-A student grade calculator of 10 subjects using java swing for GUI interface calcultegrade considering credits and marks
+A student grade calculator of 10 subjects using java swing for GUI interface ,calculate grade considering credits and marks